Early Childhood Policies

 Screen Time

-Visitors and Volunteers are required to check-in at the Elementary School.
-Anyone visiting our classrooms must sign the Visitor Log Book located in the classroom.
+- Visitors and Volunteers are required to check-in at the Elementary School.

 Parent Teacher Conferences